Temples in Chiang Mai

 Whether you are wandering through quiet courtyards at sunrise or watching monks chant in the orange glow of sunset, Chiang Mai’s temples offer a sense of peace that stays with you long after you fly home.

-The Most Famous Temples In Chiang Mai
+The Most Famous Temples In Chiang Mai:

 Wat Phra That Doi Suthep